 Reflect on your previous degree(s).
 Discuss what you learnt from it/them and what skills it/they helped you to develop.

-As an international student, you should aim to mention everything discussed here.
-Additionally, you should also discuss why you want to study medicine or dentistry in the UK and how you think that will benefit you.
-You can also reflect on the difference in healthcare systems between your country and in the UK.
+Here's some key information for international students - you should aim to mention everything discussed on this page.
+Additionally, you should also talk about why you want to study medicine or dentistry in the UK and how you think that will benefit you.
+You can also reflect on the differences in healthcare systems between your home country and in the UK.

 If you’ve already taken a gap year and are now applying, you should mention what you did during your gap year and what you learnt from it.
 The most important part of all that you write is how you reflect on it.

-You only write one personal statement, and the same one goes to all the universities you apply to, irrespective of the course, so don’t mention anything university-specific like the name of the medical school you like.
+You only write one personal statement, and the same one goes to all the universities you apply to, irrespective of the course.
+Be careful not to mention anything overly specific, like the name of the medical school you like.